OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

         clearSslPreferences()
         clearCache(true)

-        // We don't care about the callback - we just want to make sure cookies are gone CookieManager.getInstance().removeAllCookies(null)
+        CookieManager.getInstance().removeAllCookies(null)

         WebStorage.getInstance().deleteAllData() // Clears all storage currently being used by the JavaScript storage APIs.
 This includes the Application Cache, Web SQL Database and the HTML5 Web Storage APIs.